Stephane Morera

 Here's the part that matters for a small business with limited time and budget: you don't have to choose.

-AEO and SEO reinforce each other when done right.
+AEO, GEO, and SEO reinforce each other when done right.

 Content quality is shared ground

-Technical structure serves both
+Technical structure serves all three

 Authority signals overlap